* Profits tax to be trimmed for first HK$2 mln

 "Even if our housing policy has broad community support, it takes time to find land for increasing the housing supply," conceded Lam, Hong Kong's first female leader.

-Hong Kong -- where people are squeezed into an average living space of just 150 square feet (14 square metres) per person -- is the world's most expensive city for flats, according to a recent UBS report ranking 20 leading global cities including New York, London, Tokyo and Singapore.
+Hong Kong residents are squeezed into an average living space of just 150 square feet (14 square metres) per person, and apartments are the most expensive in the world, according to a recent UBS report ranking 20 global cities including New York, London, Tokyo and Paris.

-Chinese President Xi Jinping also voiced concern over the financial hub's property market when he visited on July 1.
+Chinese President Xi Jinping also voiced concern over the city's property market when he visited on July 1 for the 20th anniversary of the former British colony's handover to China.

-Some observers felt Lam's housing initiatives were not bold enough.
+Some observers felt Lam's housing initiatives were not bold enough, with local property shares giving up initial gains and closing the day down 1.8 percent.

 "Property shares are down because of the lack of mention of farmland conversion to build first homes.
 But the chief executive cannot be too specific, so the sell-off doesnt reflect the real picture," said Nicole Wong, a property analyst with CLSA.